canonical/wordpress-k8s-operator/docs/explanation/relations.md

 among peers.
 See more about the secrets in the `rotate-wordpress-secrets` action of the [reference documentation](https://charmhub.io/wordpress-k8s/docs/reference-actions).

+### database

+The database relation is the standard database relation in accordance with the latest data platform library.
+It is a required relation for wordpress-k8s charm to become active.
+It provides a connection with `mysql_client` interface, meaning that any charms supporting mysql client can connect to the wordpress-k8s charm.
+It should be noted that the connection port on the database side must be on 3306.

 ### db

-Database relation is required for the wordpress-k8s charm to become active.
+The db relation is marked for deprecation.
 Any relation that can fulfill the `mysql` interface can be used to integrate with the wordpress-k8s charm.
 Database configuration parameters are also provided for non-k8s native integrations support.
 Configuration replacements for db relation can be found in the reference documentation with the prefix `db_`.

 ### ingress